VanshajNathani/saic-test-2022/task2.md

 So, basically, all the scripts in `pre-ud.d` folder should complete their execution before connecting to any network.
 That why, A C code with a fork statement was used, which created a child process which run the python file.
 Then the python file goes to sleep for _2 seconds_.
 During this time, the parent C process completes its execution, the child process changes its parent to the current terminal.
 After the 2 seconds durations, we can assume thatg the system has connected to a different netowrk.
 Therefore `nmcli` gives us the correct network connection.

 This script makes use of any external proxy configuration application named `Proxyman`.
 I tried to make it all self developed but given the time constraints, this is what I used in the final script.

+Also you will need proxyman installed on your system + a profile with the name `iit` with proper proxy configurations suited for our college wifi.